phnx-im/docs/src/threat_model/stride/security_requirements.md

 # Security requirements

-This section iterates over each role and analyses each action as described in the [Methodology](./../methodology.md) section.
+This section iterates over each role and analyses each action as described in the [STRIDE introduction](./../stride.md) section.

 In addition to any specific security requirements listed in the individual actions, the following general security requirements must hold.